 California Environmental Quality Act (CEQA): Legislation enacted in 1970 to protect the quality of the environment for the people of California by requiring public agencies and decision-makers to document and consider the environmental consequences of their actions.
-CEQA is the state equivalent of the National Environmental Policy Act (NEPA)."
+CEQA is the state equivalent of the National Environmental Policy Act (NEPA).

-California High-Speed Rail Authority (Authority): The state governing board that has responsibility for planning, designing, constructing, and operating the California High Speed Train (HST) System.
-The Authority's mandate is to develop the HST system in coordination with the state's existing transportation network, which includes intercity rail and bus lines, regional commuter rail lines, urban rail and bus transit lines, highways, and airports.
+California High-Speed Rail Authority (Authority): The state governing board that has responsibility for planning, designing, constructing, and operating the California High Speed Rail (HSR) System.
+The Authority's mandate is to develop the HSR system in coordination with the state's existing transportation network, which includes intercity rail and bus lines, regional commuter rail lines, urban rail and bus transit lines, highways, and airports.

-California High-Speed Train (HST): See High-Speed Train.
+California High-Speed Rail (HSR): See high-speed rail.

-California High-Speed Train (HST) System: See High-Speed Train System.
+California High-Speed Rail (HSR) System: See high-speed rail system.

-Capital Cost: The total cost of acquiring an asset or constructing a project.
+Capital cost: The total cost of acquiring an asset or constructing a project.